 - 3. Visit Greenfield Village.
 All students will be required to visit Daggett House and Firestone Farm for at least 30 minutes each.
 At each site, students will fill out their observation charts carefully. - 4.
 Students will then choose three other sites to visit, from a list I provide.

 Day Two:

 - 5. On the day after the field trip, students will have some time for discussion and questions. - 6.
 Next, students will be required to complete the Reflection Questions.

 Day Three:

 - 7. The next day, students will discuss some of their responses as a class. - 8.
 Class discussion should then transition to today's world: In what ways has new technology made house work easier than it was when their parents (or grandparents) were teenagers?
 Think of new technologies that didn't exist 20 (40) years ago.
 In what ways do they help us to save time and energy?
 What new inventions have added to our house work? - 9.
 Class responses should be recorded on the board or large sheets of paper for later reference. - 10.
 A last question for students to think about: What kinds of things might exist 20 years from now that might make house work easier?
-Student Project Ideas:

 Students could interview an older adult to discuss the differences in the kinds of work done at home (and the tools used) when they were a teenager.
 Findings could be presented in essay, PowerPoint, or multimedia format.

 Using digital photos taken during their field trip, students could create a PowerPoint or digital movie demonstrating the ways in which the industrial revolution changed life in the home.

 In a cross-curricular team, students could work in their English classes to write journal entries from the point of view of a teenager living in one (or both) of the homes visited on the field trip.

-Daggett/Firestone Observation Chart Name:\\\\\ Directions: Fill out the chart below completely and thoroughly.
-You will need to spend a good deal of time in each house to fill this out.
+Daggett/Firestone Observation Chart

+Directions: Fill out the chart below completely and thoroughly.
+You will need to spend good deal of time in each house to fill this out.
 Make sure to carefully observe each house, the items inside it, and the people working inside each house.
 You will need to ask questions of the presenters in each house and listen carefully to their answers.

-Firestone Farms.
-Today, you will use your observation chart, along with your class notes and materials to answer the following reflection questions.
-Daggett House Firestone Farm Your first impression walking up to the house-what do you think of it?
+Daggett House Firestone Farm Your first impression walking up to the house- what do you think of it?
 Why?
 Describe the exterior of the house (materials, colors) What are the walls made of?

+Describe the types of furniture you see (What kinds?
+Does it look comfortable?
+Describe how the house is decorated (is there wallpaper?
+Artwork?
+Fancy furniture?)
+Appliances used in the house (things to help people do work in the house) Tools used in/around the home Gender Roles in each house (what work did women do in this home?
+What work did men do?)
+Men: Women: Men: Women: